 When it came to Jugaad, we had to look no further than my late father – a Civil Engineer from the University of Illinois, Urbana-Champaign.
 A man steeped in fundamentals, he was a Jugaadi like many Indians across the country.

 A great example of one of his Jugaad innovations is a “smart” water management system without an Internet connection.
 In cities and towns in India, the water supply from municipality is scheduled for a few hours and the water pressure is low.
 Many homes also draw underground water using a bored tube well as a second source.
 Water reservoirs – often underground – are used to collect water during the scheduled municipal water supply to allow for use on a continuous basis.
-In order to avail pressure in water faucets, and other facilities, water is pumped to the roof top and stored in a roof top reservoir.
+In order to avail pressure in water faucets, and other facilities, water is pumped to the rooftop and stored in a rooftop reservoir.
 Gravitational pressure is used to deliver water to the faucets.
-This type of an arrangement can be considered as a simple local supply side water micogrid.
+This type of arrangement can be considered as a simple local supply-side water microgrid.

-- the reservoir at ground level must be full before pump is turned on.
+- the reservoir at ground level must be full before the pump is turned on.

 - If the reservoir at ground level does not get enough municipal water, groundwater must be pumped up by turning on the bore pump